Step Three

 We are choosing to continue.

-On communication rather than assumption.
+Communication rather than assumption.

 When the adults build slowly and intentionally, the child remains secure at the center.